 In 2019 North Carolina will have two special elections: NC03 and NC09.
-North Carolina will have a special election to replace Rep. Walter Jones who died in office.
-North Carolina will have a new election for the 9th District where there was voter fraud on the part of the Republican candidate's election team.
+North Carolina NC03 will have a special election to replace Rep. Walter Jones who died in office.
+North Carolina NC09 will have a new election for because of election fraud committed by the 2018 Republican candidate's team.

 Online voter registration is not available to North Carolina residents

 Voters may download the voter registration form from https://tinyurl.com/ncreginfo or they can register in person at their county registrar.
 Voters that need to register may register and vote during the early voting period from August 21st through September 6th at your county's early voting location.
 Early voting schedules vary from county to county so be sure to check with your county Board of Elections to find early voting hours.

 Any North Carolina registered voter may request an absentee ballot by mail.

 To receive a mail-in absentee ballot for an election, a voter or the voter's near-relative* or legal guardian must use the State Absentee Ballot Request form to request the ballot.
 Request forms are available at the State Board of Elections office, on the State Board of Elections website, and at county boards of election offices.
 The form can be reproduced.

 *A "near-relative" means a spouse, brother, sister, parent, grandparent, child, grandchild, mother-in-law, father-in-law, daughter-in-law, son-in-law, stepparent, or stepchild.

 A signed and completed State Absentee Ballot Request Form must be received by your county board of elections no later than 5:00 p.m. on the last Tuesday prior to the date of the election for which the ballot is being requested.

 A signed and completed request form may be mailed, faxed, e-mailed or delivered in person to the county board of elections office.